dmlc/xgboost/doc/build.md

 ### Building with GPU support

 XGBoost can be built with GPU support for both Linux and Windows using cmake.
 GPU support works with the Python package as well as the CLI version.
-The R package is not yet supported.
+See [Installing R package with GPU support](#installing-r-package-with-gpu-support) for special instructions for R.

-An up-to-date version of the cuda toolkit is required.
+An up-to-date version of the CUDA toolkit is required.

 From the command line on Linux starting from the xgboost directory: